Davi-S/caad-erp/docs/DEVELOPER_GUIDE.md

 ## Future Work

-- Build the user-facing CLI or web UI.
+- Enhance the CLI UX (for example, rich table output) while keeping it thin.
 - Document the archive workflow as part of operational runbooks.
 - Expand automated tests to cover end-to-end scenarios once the UI exists.
 - Create a period-end script that recalculates inventory, seeds `OPEN_STOCK`